In this Bar Rescue episode, Jon Taffer visits Dale 1891 in Tampa, Florida.

 It is a disaster and Scott made no plans to organise everything.

-The bar patrons start chanting for Mojitos and Scott is called behind the bar to help out.
+The bar patrons start calling for Mojitos and Scott is called to the bar to assist.

 He makes so many mistakes until he eventually gets it right.

-The next day Jon meets with the owners and they give feedback on the previous night.
+The next day, Jon sits with the owners and they give feedback on the previous night.

-Scott has handed over financial control to the partners.
+Scott has given financial control back to the partners.

 He says that he is on the side of the business and the partners will give him back the keys.